-As I close in on seventy and over thirty years @ Wtju, my week is shaped by a Thursday morning jazz show, All That Jazz, and its sidekick, Melodiya, Friday night's classical.
+As I close in on seventy and over thirty years @ Wtju, my week is shaped by a Thursday morning jazz show, All That Jazz.

 Like Krispy Kreme doughnuts, Camel Lights, and Hanes underwear, Poubelle hails from Winston-Salem.
 He moved there from Nashville when he was seven.
 In Nashville, he would sit on his babysitter Rachel's bed with a portable record player and play her Monkees singles over and over and over.
 When he moved, Rachel gave him a going-away present: Monkees Greatest Hits.
 Poubelle's other name is Nick Rubin.
 He teaches at UVa, and he still has the album.
 Rachel lives in Ireland.

 Ron's long time passions include community radio, and sharing diverse music with a minimum of commentary.
 In his spare time, he is a husband, father, grandfather, fiddler, gardener, clinical social worker, and an itinerant interspiritual seeker.